waynehoggett/Kubestronaut/KCNA/Kubernetes-Resources.md

 - A **Deployment** provides a way to declaratively update ReplicaSets and Pods.
 Great for scaling stateless applications.
 Uses the default RollingUpdate deployment strategy for zero-downtime deployments.
 - Imperative command to create a deployment: `kubectl create deployment <name> --image=<image> --replicas=replicas`
 - Deployments use the `selector` to determine the pods that it's managing.
 - A **Stateful** set is similar to a deployment, but for stateful applications.
 Replica Pods have a sticky identity (same Pod name, network hostname, even if recreated on a different node).
-Requires you to manually create a headless service.
+Requires you to manually create a headless service to help manage sticky network identities for Pods.
 - A **DaemonSet** dynamically runs a replica pod on each Node or just some nodes.
 - A **Job** runs a containerized task to completion.
 Automatically retries if it fails.
 - A **CronJob** runs jobs repeatedly according to a schedule.